CianciarusoCataldo/modular-plugin-localization/README.md

 ## Integration with other plugins

 - This plugin expose some fields to work with any other plugin.
-If you want to interact with it, using your custom plugin, just check the `enabledPlugins` parameter inside your `format` function for `modal`.
-If true, you can add your callbacks to `modal` field, that contains 2 fields:
+If you want to interact with it, using your custom plugin, just check the `enabledPlugins` parameter inside your `format` function for `localization`.
+If true, you can add your callbacks to `localization` field, that contains 1 field:

-  - onModallClose : callbacks called everytime the modal is closed
-  - onModalOpen : callbacks called everytime the modal is opened
+  - onLanguageChange : callbacks called everytime the language is changed

 <br>

-- Additionally, if you use [modular-plugin-url-checker](https://github.com/CianciarusoCataldo/modular-pluginurl-checker) too, you can change the language directly from URL, with query parameters, by passing the `lang` parameter with the form type you want to open.
+- Additionally, if you use [modular-plugin-url-checker](https://github.com/CianciarusoCataldo/modular-pluginurl-checker) too, you can change the language directly from URL, with query parameters, by passing the `lang` parameter with the language you want to set.
 Try it with [modular-engine](https://github.com/CianciarusoCataldo/modular-engine) playground - https://cianciarusocataldo.github.io/modular-engine?lang=en

 <br>